North American retailers devising own Bangladesh plans

 Mike Posner, a professor of business and human rights at New York University’s Stern School of Business, in an email said agreement to a legally binding accord by major European retailers has put U.S. retailers under pressure.
 “The onus is now on American brands to step up to the plate,” he said.

-Sears said in a statement that the company “is not prepared to sign the current proposal.
+Sears in a statement said the company “is not prepared to sign the current proposal.
 We are engaged in preliminary discussions about the alternate proposal from the retail trade associations in North America.”

-A JC Penney spokeswoman told Reuters the company was actively engaged in the talks.
+A JC Penney Co Inc (JCP.N) spokeswoman told Reuters the company was actively engaged in the talks.
 “There has been some discussion of possibly melding the two proposals into one hybrid industry solution,” she said.

 Bob Kirke, executive director of the Canadian Apparel Federation, said that while his group did not have an announcement to make, “it’s fair to say that we’re working on different responses to the Bangladesh situation.”

-Additional reporting by Nivedita Bhattacharjee in Chicago, Phil Wahba in New York and Susan Taylor in Toronto; Editing by Gerald E. McCormick, Phil Berlowitz, Andrew Hay and Carol Bishopric
+Additional reporting by Nivedita Bhattacharjee in Chicago, Phil Wahba in New York and Susan Taylor in Toronto; Editing by Gerald E. McCormick, Phil Berlowitz and Andrew Hay